What Is Parallelogram?

-A parallelogram is a special type of quadrilateral that has both the pair of opposite sides parallel and equal.
+A parallelogram is a special type of quadrilateral that has both pairs of opposite sides parallel and equal.

-A trapezium is the non-example of a parallelogram.
+A trapezium is a non-example of a parallelogram.

 Real-Life Examples of a Parallelogram